 JOGL is a framework for using OpenGL in Java programs.
 It is a large and complex API that supports all versions of OpenGL, but it is fairly easy to use for basic applications.
-In my examples and discussion, I will be using JOGL 2.3, the latest version as of March, 2015.
+In my examples and discussion, I will be using JOGL 2.3.2.
 Note that version 2.3 is not fully compatible with earlier versions.
 (Hopefully, later versions will remain compatible with 2.3.)